AliceQin900/rngru/README.md

 Personally, I've had more luck with GRUEncode, so that's default.

 ## Requirements
-The code is written in Python (with Numpy), and uses [Theano](http://deeplearning.net/software/theano/) to provide auto-differentiation and GPU acceleration (GPU use requires additional configuration -- see the [Theano documentation](http://deeplearning.net/software/theano/tutorial/using_gpu.html) for details).
+The code is written in Python (with Numpy), and uses [Theano](http://deeplearning.net/software/theano/) to provide auto-differentiation and GPU acceleration (GPU usage requires additional configuration -- see the [Theano documentation](http://deeplearning.net/software/theano/tutorial/using_gpu.html) for details).
 Minimum Python version is 3.4 and minimum Theano version is 0.7, along with any additional dependencies from these.

 ## Usage
 As Theano's compliation step can be time-consuming, this code is presently designed to be used in the interactive Python shell.
 To launch, go to the project directory and use: